fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 A particularly important command is `fly logs` that can be used to view server logs.
 It is best to keep logs always visible!

-Fly.io creates a file  <i>fly.toml</i> to the root of your app.
+Fly.io creates a file  <i>fly.toml</i> in the root of your app.
 The file contains all the configuration of your server.
-At this course we can mostly skip the contents of the file.
+At this course we can mostly ignore the contents of the file.

 #### Heroku

-Let us also look how to the good old [Heroku](https://www.heroku.com) for hosting an app.
+Let us also look how we would use the good old [Heroku](https://www.heroku.com) for hosting an app.

 >If you have never used Heroku before, you can find instructions from [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs) or by Googling.